 Reasonable Adjustments – under the Equality Act 2010, there is a duty for such adjustments to be made in order to ensure equality for disabled people.
 This is, for example, a workplace adjustment of adding a ramp for a person in a wheelchair.

 Redundancy – where an employee who was a minimum of two years’ continuous employment is dismissed because of a business closure, reduction or cessation of work or need for employees.

-Special Guardianship Order – order made by the Family Court deciding that parental responsibility is to be given to a person other than a biological parent, for example a relative.
+Special Guardianship Orders – order deciding that parental responsibility is given to a different person, such as a relative.